tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This process is reversed by client-facing server.
 Specifically, the server replaces the "outer_extension" with the corresponding sequence of extensions in the ClientHelloOuter.
+If any referenced extensions are missing, the server MUST abort the connection with an "illegal_parameter" alert.
 The server then computes the digest of the reconstructed ClientHelloInner.
 If the digest does not equal OuterExtensions.inner_digest, then the server MUST abort the connection with a "decrypt_error" alert.